studio-mizutama/Smooth/README.md

 Animation cells are painted with no anti-alias, so we must make the cells smooth in composition process.
 Generally, Adobe After Effects is industrial primary choice for composition.

-In our effort to replace After Effects with DaVinci Resolve by BlackMagic Design, which is more generic and modernized tool, there is a need of making Smooth Plugin compatible to DaVinci Resolve.
+In our effort to replace After Effects with DaVinci Resolve by Blackmagic Design, which is more generic and modernized tool, there is a need of making Smooth Plugin compatible to DaVinci Resolve.

 ## How it works
 ### In After Effects